 Then, the next page will ask if you if you want to use a template or start from scratch.
 I highly recommend that you use one of their templates that are specifically designed to convert into a subscriber.
 The templates are great; they are designed to convert and you have full editing capability to modify for your quiz lead magnet.

-Once you select template, the next step is to select your industry (you can select more than one).
+Once you select template, the next step is to select your category.
 I selected marketing, of course!

 Once you select your type of quiz, the next option is selecting your quiz template.
 Here, you should think of your online course and how this quiz lead magnet can help you lead potential students down the path of purchasing from you in the future.
 I used the "What Kind of Content Creator Are You?" template for creating my quiz which I titled, "What Kind of Course Creator Are You?"
 After reviewing around 10 quiz templates, I found this one to be the most aligned with my quiz goals.